And how to fix it to make more money, market your brand, and build your tribe.

 The drawbacks to eCommerce?
 It can be difficult to operate your online store well, and without getting distracted from your core business: brewing and selling great beer.
 The reality is that eCommerce needs to be easy for the customer, and it takes a lot of hard work to make it easy.

 But the pros to eCommerce really outweigh its cons: Your store never closes.
 Customers from around the world can purchase your merchandise.
+You can sell e-Gift Cards.
 It provides incremental revenue.
 It has a long tail.
 (In other words, you might think you won’t ever sell that blue men’s small shirt that has your logo on the back, but six months after a visit to your microbrewery, a customer can go to the eCommerce site and purchase it.

 And, with special promotions, you can do better than you would expect.
 Special promotions give you good reason to reach out to your customers and eCommerce gives them a reason to click back to you.
 Use Father’s Day, Mother’s Day, Christmas, birthdays, National Beer Day, and more to promote your merchandise (and your beer) with targeted emails.